 - As the outcry of the “mass minority” grows, it starts being viewed as: someone of one community said something hurtful to another community of similar size and power

-- Finally, as voices in the mass minority exceed those from the dominant majority, the most dramatic reinterpretation occurs: someone of a minority group said something hurtful to a vocal majority.
+- Finally, as the number of voices from the minority exceeds those from the dominant majority, the most dramatic reinterpretation occurs: someone of a minority group said something hurtful to a vocal majority.
 In other words, it appears the groups have switched places within the power structure entirely.

 That’s when you get defensive comments like these, which appeared in my own social networks: